dgtlss/warden/readme.md

 - 🔍 **Additional audit types** (Docker, Git, API security)
 - 📋 **Web dashboard** for audit management
 - 🤖 **AI-powered vulnerability analysis** and recommendations

 ---

+## ❓ FAQ

+### How does Warden differ from built-in Composer audit?
+Warden extends beyond Composer audit with NPM scanning, environment checks, storage permissions, Laravel-specific configurations, and custom audit rules for comprehensive security monitoring.

+### Can Warden run in CI/CD without notifications?
+Yes!
+Use the `--silent` flag to suppress notifications while still generating reports for your pipeline.

+### What are the performance impacts?
+Minimal!
+Parallel execution and intelligent caching ensure audits complete in seconds, with configurable timeouts and retry logic.

+### How do I handle false positives?
+Use severity filtering (`--severity=high`) and custom audits to tune findings for your organization's security policies.

+### Is my data secure?
+Absolutely.
+Warden processes everything locally - no external data transmission except for configured notification webhooks.

+---